epfl-ada/ada-2024-project-bada55/README.md

 ## Project Structure

-The directory structure of new project looks like this:
+Here is the structure the project must have if result.ipynb needs to be runned :

 <code>
 │   .gitignore